-If you are shipping your ATV, it’s safe to bet that it won’t be damaged along the way.
+If you are shipping your ATV, it’s safe to assume it won’t be damaged along the way.
 However, being covered with an insurance plan is always a good idea.
 The personal policy you have taken out on your ATV will very likely not cover any damages that occur as a result of transportation by a professional carrier.
 It’s a good idea to check with the carrier’s company about what kind of minimum coverage they offer.
 Most companies should offer a certain amount of damage coverage.
 Ask to see the company’s insurance certificate, which will give you all the information you need about their insurance coverage.
-You can also look up a licensed carrier’s insurance information at www.safersys.org.
+You can also look up a licensed carrier’s insurance information at SAFER.

 Shipments transported with uShip are eligible for additional coverage through uShip Cargo Insurance.
 If you choose to purchase additional coverage using uShip Cargo Insurance, simply do so when you accept the winning bid.
 The process is quick and easy, and ensures that you are covered should your ATV be damaged.